Sweet Warrior: Overview

 and featured prominently in Thompson's live performances in early 2007.

-This song's lyrics make extensive use of U.S. military slang (the "Dad" of the title is GI slang for "Baghdad"), and convey the thoughts and feelings of an uneasy U.S. soldier fighting in Iraq.
-It was subsequently used on the closing montage of the first episode of the third season of Sons of Anarchy.
+This song's lyrics make extensive use of US military slang (the "Dad" of the title is GI slang for "Baghdad"), and convey the thoughts and feelings of an uneasy U.S. soldier fighting in Iraq.
+It was subsequently used on the closing montage of the first episode of the third season of the American action crime drama television series Sons of Anarchy.

+The cover photograph is taken from the Collection d'Adhémar de Panat.

+Reception

-This advance release also enjoyed airplay on several radio stations and attracted generally favourable comments from the press and advance publicity for the album.
+The albums' advance release enjoyed airplay on several radio stations and attracted generally favourable comments from the press and advance publicity for the album.

 The album received very favourable reviews.
+Writing in The Guardian, Robin Denselow said: "He hasn't brought out his electric guitar to work with a band on an album of new songs in four years now, but it has been well worth the wait.
+He has always specialised in writing about loss, bitterness and horror, and this is one of the most brilliantly gloomy albums in his long career."
+Gemma Padley, writing for the BBC, said: "Sweet Warrior is a collection of songs that refuses to be taken too seriously.
+While the slower tracks radiate genuine feeling, the rambunctious up-tempo numbers evaluate with an ever-present cheeky glint in the eye – an eye that the irrepressible Thompson has firmly on the ball."

 Track listing

 All songs written by Richard Thompson: